gtech-mulearn/campus-community-template/README.md

 ```

 ## Adding Events
-- In order to add an event to this template you would first have to add the image for the event(poster) in the assets folder `/assets/events/{eventname}/{filename}`
+1. To add an event to this template, first place the event picture (poster) in the assets folder `/assets/events/{eventname}/{filename}` .

-- After that you can return back to the Landing Page Code at `/src/Pages/Landing/Landing.jsx`.
+2. You can then return to the [landing page ](/src/Pages/Landing/Landing.jsx) code.
 ```jsx
 <EventsCard
     image="/assets/events/event1/poster.png" //Add the path to the image here